Klinton Smith via Flickr

 “'Don’t let it be forgot, that for one brief, shining moment there was Camelot,' Jackie told White, quoting from the musical."

 On the anniversary of the assassination, Americans, as well as Filipinos old enough, will remember the flicker of Camelot.
-We pray their government remembers the grave sins of unrestraint and ethnocentricity and arrogance, and hopefully sees lessons, and gains the ability to respect the desires and preferences of other peoples.
+I pray their government remembers the grave sins of unrestraint and ethnocentricity and arrogance, and hopefully sees lessons, and gains the ability to respect the desires and preferences of other peoples.

 Related Posts